Suspicious Package

 }

 Finally, in this example, we use the Suspicious Package export command to get the contents of certain executable files.
-Then, we use TextEdit — and some standard command-line tools — to create a report showing the entitlements associated with each executable:
+Then, we use TextEdit — and some standard command-line tools — to create a report showing the exported symbols defined by each executable:

 tell application "Suspicious Package"